firstdraft/appdev-lessons/lessons/loops-lesson.md

 10.step(1, -4)
 ```

+**BENP: need exercise for range and step: https://piazza.com/class/ldj532ul5a0621/post/235**

 <div class="proj" markdown="1">

   Open the Gitpod loops project on Canvas that follows this reading and start with the exercise `letter_count.rb`.